 “SDVA” is translated to 23E. gpi Codes (G00n) are translated to FIN Block3/EndToEndReference/ServiceTypeIdentifier in a different function.
 Up to 3 occurrences /SVCLVL/ are possible, although it is more likely that maximum 2 will be translated to field 72.

 LocalInstrument (ISO code or Proprietary) is translated to Field 72 with code word /LOCINS/.
-If Proprietary is present and has a value CRED, CRTS, SPAY, SPRI or SSTD, value is translated to 23B by another function.
+If Proprietary is present and has a value CRED, CRTS, SPAY, SPRI or SSTD, then fixed default value “CRED” is translated to 23B.
 Only one occurrence of Local Instrument is allowed.

 CategoryPurpose (ISO code or Proprietary) is translated to Field 72 with code word /CATPURP/ if ISO code is not INTC or CORT or Proprietary does not contain the exact pattern “INTC CORT” coming from a previous MT to MX translation.
 Only one occurrence is allowed.